 Dean's Academic Excellence Scholarship

-This scholarship is based primarily on your LSAT scores and your undergraduate GPA.
+This scholarship is based on a variety of merit factors.
 You do not have to apply for it, as all Baylor Law applicants are automatically considered.
 This scholarship will cover part or all of your tuition.
-This scholarship is granted for the first year of law school and is automatically renewed by the recipient maintaining a 2.75 GPA throughout their second and third years.
+This scholarship is granted for the first year of law school and is automatically renewed by the recipient maintaining a 2.75 GPA throughout his or her second and third years.
 To view the grade distribution within the current class click here.